gaahfrm/gaahfrm/README.md

 # 🚀 Expertise

-Passionate about crafting interactive and intuitive user experiences, I specialize in front-end web development, combining modern frameworks with best practice design patterns.
-With almost 7 years dedicated to honing my skills in front-end technologies, I've led teams, designed system guidelines, and upheld the highest standards in web performance and SEO.
+Passionate about creating interactive and intuitive user experiences, I have a background in front-end web development.

-In my professional journey, I've proudly served as a Front-end Technical Lead as well, a role where my technical expertise met the challenges of team management.
-Beyond crafting top-tier user interfaces, I embraced the responsibilities of leadership, guiding my team with strategic oversight, and ensuring projects were executed efficiently.

-In addition to my professional pursuits, I've embraced the role of a "content creator" within the technology sphere.
-My approach is distinct; I aim to offer a fresh perspective on tech, blending insights with a dash of humor.

-Outside of the professional environment, I nurture a unique passion: creating "art" using exclusively CSS.
-This activity not only sharpens my technical prowess but also allows me to blend programming and creativity in a uniquely captivating way.
+In my professional career I also proudly worked on freelance projects, where I improved my knowledge and organization for excellent results.

 # 💻 Tech Stack